 Fresno Grizzlies Game Notes vs Inland Empire

 The Grizzlies and 66ers continue their six-game series tonight.
 First pitch is scheduled for 6:50 pm PT from Chukchansi Park.
-Grizzlies LHP Michael Prosecky and 66ers RHP Jorge Marcheco are the probable starters.
+Grizzlies RHP Jordy Vargas and 66ers RHP Fernando Guanare are the probable starters.
 I have attached the roster/game notes.
 The link below has everything needed for tonight.

 Tonight's Promotions: